liuhong1happy/react-raphael/README.md

     - x `number` x coordinate position
     - y `number` y coordinate position
     - text `string` The text string to draw
+- Line `Extends Path & Draws a line`
+    - x1 `number` x coordinate of the start point
+    - y1 `number` y coordinate of the start point
+    - x2 `number` x coordinate of the end point
+	- y2 `number` y coordinate of the end point

 #### All Element Ref Function

 - Paper